Frequently Asked Questions

 Will my child have access to the guidance counselors in the Mars Area School District?

 Yes.
-All students enrolled in The Mars Cyber Academy will have access to the guidance counselor for their grade level.
-Guidance counselors provide the same services to The Mars Cyber Academy students as they do for the Mars Area School District students.
+All students enrolled in the Mars Area Cyber Academy will have access to the guidance counselor for their grade level.
+Guidance counselors provide the same services to Mars Area Cyber Academy students as they do for the Mars Area School District students.
 Guidance counselors may be contacted by e-mail or by contacting the designated school building.
 Contact information for all building guidance counselors is available on the District's website.

 Will my child receive a diploma?
 Is there a graduation ceremony?